 Early intervention and activation are key and, in many cases, reforms are needed, such as improving vocational education and training systems.

 The European Commission has helped each EU country to develop its own national Youth Guarantee Implementation Plan and start implementation.
-The Commission also supports awareness raising activities on the setting up of the Youth Guarantee, with a pilot running in 4 Member States.
+The Commission also supports awareness raising activities on the setting up of the Youth Guarantee, with a pilot running in 4 Member States (Latvia, Finland, Portugal and Romania).
+The concept, products and visuals from this pilot have been put at the disposal of national, regional and local authorities who wish to use it further as an electronic toolkit.

 Further, the Commission also facilitates the sharing of best practices between governments, in particular through the European Employment Strategy Mutual Learning Programme.